 2) Rest.
 This seems counter-intuitive and maybe even unrealistic, but if you don’t rest it WILL catch up with you.
 All elite athletes know that when the body is in rest after hard work it is in the process of getting stronger.
 Simply put, you have to rest to be at your best.

 3) Drink water.
 You would think this is so easy, but most people are dehydrated.
 If you have chapped lips you are really dehydrated.
 You need to hydrate like an athlete.
 That doesn’t mean down large amounts of sports drinks.
 Rather, add a small amount to your water (like 2-4 oz of electrolyte drink to 20-24 oz of water.)
 That will help your body hydrate more effectively.
 This will help your entire body function better, especially your brain.

 Staying out of over-training can stave off burnout and mean the difference between being an effective leader over a sustained period of time.
 As a high achiever, you want to make a big impact.
 Do you want your sloppy self-care to get in the way of your potential?
 That’s basically what it comes down to.
 Just like a devastating injury or lack of focus can end an athlete’s career, so too can sickness and depression kill an effective leader.

-Click here for a free infographic to remind you how to stay at the top of your game.
 If you feel burned out, need help creating boundaries with work, or want accountability for leading sustainably, contact Elyse for a free conversation.